nehakalra54/acrolinx-sidebar-demo-osx/README.md

     NSMutableDictionary *sidebarOptions = [self createSidebarOptionsForPlugin];

-    // parameter for readonly sidebar
+    // parameter for read-only sidebar
     [sidebarOptions setValue:@"true" forKey:@"readOnlySuggestions"];

     [[[self sidebarController] JSInterface] initializeSidebarWithOptions:sidebarOptions];
 }
 ```

-* The framework provides method to create the sidebar options needed for initialising the sidebar.
+* The framework provides method to create the sidebar options needed for initializing the sidebar.
 The options include necessary version information and client signature etc. Plugin can add more options keys like "readOnlySuggestions" is needed.

 ## Extraction and Lookup